sopel-irc/sopel-youtube/README.md

 The `api_key` option is self-explanatory (see above).

+If video "watch" links contain a playlist ID, the plugin will show the playlist info as well as the video info by default.
+To disable this, set `playlist_watch` to `False`.

-By default, only the video length, uploader (channel name), view count, and upload date are shown.
+For videos, by default, only the video length, uploader (channel name), view count, and upload date are shown.
 The included items, and the order in which they appear, depend on the `info_items` setting, which is a list of keywords.
 Unrecognized keywords are simply ignored.
 Supported `info_items` are:

 * `comments` (comment count)
 * `date` (upload time/date)